Oklahoma City Wrongful Death Attorneys

 Lawyers providing compassionate assistance to grieving families

-Under Oklahoma wrongful death statute section 12-1053, the spouse and children, next of kin or estate of the deceased may be entitled to compensation for:
+Under Oklahoma’s wrongful death statute, 12 OK Stat § 12-1053, the spouse and children, next of kin, or the estate of the deceased may be entitled to compensation for:

 - Medical expenses of the deceased while still living

 - Mental pain and anguish suffered by the deceased before death

 - Loss of consortium and grief of the surviving spouse